|

 Botany

-Kamunig is a small, smooth tree,
+Kamuning is a small, smooth tree,

 growing from 3 to 8 meters in height, and having a very hard wood.
 Leaves are 8 to 15 centimeters long, with usually 7 to 9 leaflets on each

 side, oblong to ovate, elliptic or subrhomboid, and 2 to 7 centimeters.
 Stems are hairy.
 Flowers are few, white, very fragrant, 1.5 to 2 centimeters long, and borne on short, terminal or axillary cymes.
-Fruits is fleshy, red when ripe, pointed or oval-shaped, 1 to 1.5 centimeters long.
+Fruit is fleshy, red when ripe, pointed or oval-shaped, 1 to 1.5 centimeters long.

 Distribution